-The operating system is restricted to a single operator (i.e. concurrent operators are explicitly excluded).
+The operating system is restricted to a single operator (single-user mode; i.e. concurrent operators are explicitly excluded).

 When the operating system loads the module into memory, it invokes the FIPS Self-Test functionality, which in turn runs the mandatory FIPS 140-2 tests.